elewashy/DEPI/Smart_City/docs/python_etl_documentation.md

 ### 3. Gold Layer (Presentation Model)

-The Gold layer transforms the cleansed data into a dimensional model (star schema) ready for analytics.
+The Gold layer transforms the cleansed data into a dimensional model (galaxy schema) ready for analytics.

 -   **Script:** `gold/load_gold.py`
 -   **Logic:** This is the most complex stage, broken down into several steps: